wojciech-nurturecloud/postgres-mcp/README.md

 In the present release, Postgres Pro adapts the database health checks directly from [PgHero](https://github.com/ankane/pghero).
 We are working to fully validate these checks and may extend them in the future.

-- *Index health*.
+- *Index Health*.
 Looks for unused indexes, duplicate indexes, and indexes that are bloated.
 Bloated indexes make inefficient use of database pages.
   Postgres autovacuum cleans up index entries pointing to dead tuples, and marks the entries as reusable.
 However, it does not compact the index pages and, eventually, index pages may contain few live tuple references.
 - *Buffer Cache Hit Rate*.
 Measures the proportion of database reads that are served from the buffer cache instead of disk.
   A low buffer cache hit rate must be investigated as it is often not cost-optimal and leads to degraded application performance.
 - *Connection Health*.
 Checks the number of connections to the database and reports on their utilization.